- Votes in favor of the impeachment fell short

 - Two ex-Peruvian presidents have been accused of corruption

 (CNN)Peruvian President Pedro Pablo Kuczynski will remain in office after Congress fell short of the votes needed for his impeachment Thursday.

-Kuczynski is the latest Latin American leader to be engulfed in a wave of corruption investigations stemming from the largest bribery scandal
+Kuczynski is the latest Latin American leader to be engulfed in a wave of corruption investigations stemming from the largest bribery scandal in modern history.

 The debate over whether he should stay in office followed allegations that he accepted bribes when he served as the country's finance minister and later its prime minister.